Chain of Command (Star Trek: The Next Generation)

 This episode has guest performances by Ronny Cox as Captain Jellico, and David Warner as Gul Madred.
 A scene that pays homage to the novel 1984 is noted for a contest of wills between Picard and Madred about perception of reality under coercion (seeing four lights vs. five).
 Both episodes were the last of The Next Generation to air before its spinoff, Deep Space Nine, premiered in January 1993.
-As such, "Chain of Command" revisits the Cardassian political situation leading in to Deep Space Nine, where the race plays a crucial role.
+As such, "Chain of Command" revisits the Cardassian political situation leading in to Deep Space Nine, where the species plays a crucial role.

+The character of Edward Jellico, who was introduced in this episode, would later return as a recurring character in Star Trek: Prodigy where he has become a high-ranking Starfleet admiral.

+Jellico's ship, the USS Cairo, would later be reported destroyed in the Star Trek: Deep Space Nine episode "In the Pale Moonlight".
+In the Star Trek: Prodigy episode "The Fast and the Curious", the wreckage is found by the Medusan Zero on a planet in the Delta Quadrant.

 Plot

 Part I

 Jean-Luc Picard (Patrick Stewart), Worf (Michael Dorn), and Beverly Crusher (Gates McFadden) are assigned by Starfleet on a covert mission to seek and destroy a Cardassian biological weapons installation on their border world, Celtris III.
 In Picard's place, Starfleet assigns Captain Edward Jellico (Ronny Cox), who has a vastly different style of command than the Enterprise crew, particularly William Riker (Jonathan Frakes), are accustomed to.
-Under Jellico, the Enterprise patrols the border near Minos Korva, a strategically significant Federation planet, and holds negotiations with Cardassian representatives as to the fate of the planet.
+Under Jellico, the Enterprise patrols the border near Minos Korva, a strategically significant Federation planet, and holds tense negotiations with Cardassian representatives as to the fate of the planet.

 After intensive training in the holodeck, Picard, Worf, and Crusher discreetly arrive on Celtris III, and infiltrate the base.
 However, they find no signs of biological weapons, and suspecting a trap, they attempt to flee.
 Worf and Crusher escape, but Picard is taken prisoner and brought to Gul Madred (David Warner), who informs him Celtris III was a trap designed to capture Picard.